JohnEBoyBaby/i.Q/README.md

 # i.Q
+... just wanted to maQe sure 'she' was telling the 'TRUTH' that's all ... and I'd like to know you are telling the TRUTH tQQ ...
+I'd like to hear you ... go on UP 'there' and 'sing a song' for me ... https://www.youtube.com/watch?v=zfkLnZhhoTY ...
+I WAS BQRN STANDINQ UP ...
+I AM 'his daddy' THE GREEN-EYED 100TH PROUDEST MONKEY, jaQQ ...
+I tell you I AM "EVA'S" ...
+I never lQQked fQr trQuble ... but I never ran ...
+I dQn't taQe nQ Qrders frQm nQ Qind Qf 'man' ...
+I TELL YOU I AM EVA'S ...
+"YQu're a sinQer ...
+I just gQt a 'derrty' mind that's all ... sQrry K.I.D." ... "... yeah ..." ... https://www.youtube.com/watch?v=yPUC0fKy4io ... "...
+IT'S NQT QUT HUSTLINQ PEQPLE STRANQE TQ YQU.
+EVEN IF YQU DQ HAVE A QUSTQM-MADE TWQ-PIECE PQQL QUE ..." ...

 Can you 'see' her 'crossed legs' ..?
 FEMALE 女性 Can you see G_D's 'spirit' from HEAVEN descending upon 'her' next to a grid-like pattern representing 'farm rows where 'he' works to support 'her' using a 'grid' symbol indicating G_D's 'spirit' like 'he' 'supports' 'her'  ..?

 'See' https://www.youtube.com/watch?v=5f9s3dPzBTc can you ... grasshQpper Qf much yQuthfulness ..?